NoroffFEU/css-frameworks-ca/README.md

 ## Acknowledgments

-I would like to thank teacher Oliver with all his knowledge teaching me about bootstrap.
+I would like to thank teacher Oliver and Martin with all his knowledge teaching me about javascript.

 I would also like to thank other fellow students for help and feedback in the class chat in moodle.